Tenofovir (By mouth)

 - Tenofovir is used with other medicines to treat HIV infection.
 Take all other medicines your doctor has prescribed as part of your combination treatment.

-- Measure the oral powder correctly using the dosing scoop that comes with the package.
-If you have any questions about this, ask your doctor or pharmacist.
+- Measure the oral powder with the dosing scoop that comes with the package.

 - Mix the oral powder with 2 to 4 ounces of soft food (such as applesauce, baby food, yogurt).